douglas-guyett-mg/crimson-pangolin/documentation/turn/fast-path-optimization.md

 ### Fallback Strategy
 If fast path fails or produces unexpected output:
 - Fall back to modular approach
-- Use individual hobgoblins for decision-making
+- Use individual daemons for decision-making
 - Provide more detailed guidance

 ## Technology Stack Implications